 The best day ever!

-July 2011, the most beautiful day in my life.
+July 2011 was the most beautiful day of my life.
 The day that I knew that my little princess is a true blessing and miracle.
 Her name is Miracle because I knew from the beginning that God had a special plan for us as a team.

 After 28 months we got the big news!
-I was shocked, sad, upset, mad, lost!
+I was shocked, sad, upset, mad, and lost!
 I felt really lost!
-It was an unknown situation to deal with, even though I focused on it for 28months.
+It was an unknown situation to deal with, even though I focused on it for 28 months.

 I didn’t want to know anything about this.
 It was scary, and too much to handle.
 Now that I knew, I started to pretend that it was not there.
 Hopefully, it would disappear if I did that.
 Can you relate to this?
 Pretending that something is not happening, just to make your life easier?